freon4dsl/Freon4dsl/packages/webapp-starter/README.md

       WebappConfigurator.getInstance().setEditorEnvironment(CalculatorModelEnvironment.getInstance());
     ```
 4. Add any external components that are used in the project's .edit files to `src/starter.ts`.
 For example,
-add the following when you want to use the DocuProject.
+add the following when you want to use the InsuranceModel.

     ```typescript
     setCustomComponents([